qmacro/managed-associations-in-cap/flow.md

 }
 ```

-## Add a basic relationship with a to-one managed association, at the persistence layer
+## 07 Add a basic relationship with a to-one managed association, at the persistence layer

+Branch: `07-add-a-basic-relationship-with-a-to-one-managed-association`.

 👉 In `db/schema.cds`, add an `author` element (note the singular element name, not `authors` plural) to the `Books` entity.
 This is a managed association, specifically a (one-) to-one association.
 The resulting contents of `db/schema.cds` should look like this: